HamzaEtcibasi/Latent-Variable-Models-Variational-Inference/README.md

 <br/><br/>
 # Acknowledgements
 We followed the slides by Stefano Ermon and Aditya Grover when preparing this topic summary.
 For more information, visit [Deep Generative Models](https://deepgenerativemodels.github.io/).
+Additionally, [Chat Gpt-3.5](https://chatgpt.com/) was used to correct grammatical errors and misunderstandings.